|

 this was practiced depended on the university administration.

-a few members of the assimilated Polish-Jewish Intelligentsia was
+of the assimilated Polish-Jewish Intelligentsia was politically

-fuel to the N.Democratic brand of anti-semitism.
+the N.Democratic brand of anti-semitism.

 Finally, there were very few Jews in the Polish civil and foreign service, except for a few totally assimilated Polish